HOUSE OF BOOKS AND BOARDS

 The kitchen designer, Christine Scotti, a close friend of the couple, collaborated on the design for the book cases.
 These wrap around the great room and integrate with the kitchen cabinets and continue around the television and fireplace in the seating area.

-The couple sourced some of the key design details themselves, including a paint-splattered gothic chandelier hanging over the freestanding bathtub in the master bath, and the dining room table with its attached stools.
+The couple sourced some of the key design details themselves, including a striking mid-century chandelier by Brutalist Tom Greene, who created the patina with a blow torch, hanging over the freestanding bathtub in the master bath and the dining room table.
 The master closet was designed by the husband for his wife, as a surprise gift.
 It includes plenty of room for her collection of shoes and vintage clothing.

 Owner showcases a part of his skateboard collection.